HZcohort/DiNetxify/README.md

 )
 ```

-- **path** - Directory path where output visualization images will be saved. *Note:* Include trailing slash for proper path resolution (e.g., `/output/plots/`)
+- **path** - directory path where output visualization images will be saved. *Note:* Include trailing slash for proper path resolution (e.g., `/output/plots/`)

 #### Optional parameters:

-- **cluster_weight** Specifies the edge weight metric used for network clustering calculations.
-Default is `comorbidity_beta`.
+- **cluster_weight** specifies the edge weight metric used for network clustering calculations.
+Default is `'comorbidity_beta'`.

 #### After disease trajectory plot:

-After generating the disease trajectory plot, the visualization will be exported as image files in your preferred format (.jpg, .svg, and .png).
+After running the `trajectory_plot()` function, multiple PNG images will be generated, with each image displaying the disease trajectories within a specific comorbidity community.

 ### 4.5 Three dimension plot

-Generates and saves a 3D visualization of comorbidity and disease trajectory networks.
-Combines trajectory and network visualizations by displaying comorbidity networks in the x-y plane while simultaneously showing disease trajectories in the x-z plane.
-Phecode diseases of the same cluster will gather together, and lines of plot are expressed as the trajectory.
+The `three_dimension_plot()` function combines the visualization approaches of both the `comorbidity_network_plot()` and `trajectory_plot()` functions, displaying the two types of plots on two perpendicular planes (the x–y plane and the y–z plane).
+From a top-down perspective, the plot displays the comorbidity network, while from a horizontal perspective, it presents the disease trajectory.

+The following example code demonstrates how to use `three_dimension_plot()` function.

 ```python
 # three dimension visualization